 Most de-essing plugins let you set frequencies within a certain range—usually something like 2 to 10 kHz.
 The most offensive sibilance is typically between 4 and 7 kHz—but what’s happening lower than that?

 One of my favorite tricks is to set up a de-esser on my vocal bus with the frequency set around 2 kHz.
-This isn’t acting on sibilance specifically, but rather on the sometimes overly harsh and unpleasant sounds in the 2 kHz range!
+This isn’t necessarily acting on the sibilant syllables specifically, but rather on the harsh and unpleasant sounds in the 2 kHz range!